Deltoid curve

 In geometry, a deltoid curve, also known as a tricuspoid curve or Steiner curve, is a hypocycloid of three cusps.
-In other words, it is the roulette created by a point on the circumference of a circle as it rolls without slipping along the inside of a circle with three or one-and-a-half times its radius.
+In other words, it is the roulette (type of curve) created by a point on the circumference of a circle as it rolls without slipping along the inside of a circle with three or one-and-a-half times its radius.
 It is named after the capital Greek letter delta (Δ) which it resembles.

 More broadly, a deltoid can refer to any closed figure with three vertices connected by curves that are concave to the exterior, making the interior points a non-convex set.